 The patient felt a strong urge to drink alcohol.

-The patient was failing to fulfill certain obligations.
+The patient was failing to fulfill certain obligations and was very self-critical.

 The patient was reducing social and work activities and hobbies.